TomerElal/Nine_Mens_Morris/README.md

 # Nine Men's Morris

 ## Introduction
 Welcome to Nine Men's Morris, a classic strategy board game dating back to the Roman Empire.
-This game is designed for two players, aiming to form 'mills'—a line of three of their pieces.
+This game is designed for two players, aiming to form 'mills', that is a line of three of their pieces.
 It’s a game of strategy and tactical skill, now available with advanced AI options!

 ## Game Rules